MSIA/AVC_BinqiShen_project/README.md

 #### Create the Database on RDS

-To create the database on RDS, run the following command in your terminal:
+To initialize an empty database on RDS, run one of the following commands in your terminal:

+- Method 1:

+`make create_db_rds`

+- Method 2:

 ```
 docker run -it \